code-with-roz/code-with-roz.github.io/_posts/2022-07-13-Making-Predictions-Using-Logistic-Regression.md

 Overall, the logistic model was better suited to conducting the regression analysis given the categorical response variable.
 However, the use of a linear regression model was proven to be feasible, just more computationally expensive.

+The value lies in the interpretation of the results.

 Fork [this repository](https://github.com/amitmerchant1990/reverie), then rename the repository to `yourgithubusername.github.io`.